mroyme/dogstatsd-local/README.md

 The output will be colored if your shell supports colors.
 If colors aren't displayed properly, ensure that `TERM` is set correctly in your environment.

+Pretty supports the following extra flags:
+- `-max-name-width` (integer): Maximum length of name.
+Change if name is truncated (default 50)
+- `-max-name-width` (integer): Maximum length of name.
+Change if value is truncated (default 50)

 ### Raw (no formatting)